PhotoboothProject/photobooth/docs/faq/index.md

 ## How do I enable Kiosk Mode to automatically start Photobooth in full screen?

+Please run the Photobooth Setup Wizard:
+- 7 Misc -> 1 Autostart and shortcut

 ### Autostart on Pi OS Bookworm

 Since late 2024 Wayland/labwc is the default on all new installations of RPiOS with desktop.
 Add to the user specific autostart file location: `~/.config/labwc/autostart`, though it doesn't exist by default.
 If there is a section [autostart] already, just add the line chromium --... otherwise insert the complete section.